East Tamworth

 Educational attainment in East Tamworth aligns closely with national averages, showing typical qualification patterns and performance metrics

-Educational participation is high in the area, with 28.3% of residents currently enrolled in formal education.
+Educational participation is notably high, with 28.3% of residents currently enrolled in formal education.
 This includes 10.8% in primary education, 7.8% in secondary education, and 3.5% pursuing tertiary education.

 Frequently Asked Questions - Education